TeamMood/teammood.github.com/_posts/2020-10-06-green-digital-practices-that-you-can-implement-at-the-individual-level.md

 date: 2020-10-06 10:00:00
 layout: post
 image: /uploads/individual-green-digital-practices-teammood.jpg
-excerpt: D
+excerpt: >-
+  Digital technologies account for 4% of greenhouse gas emissions woldwide - here's what you can do about it
-keywords:
+keywords: Green digital practices
 canonical_url:
 redirect_from:
-permalink: /new-analytics-filter
+permalink: /green-digital-practices
 ---

 If you’ve read our last article on [Ecodesign of Digital Services](https://blog.teammood.com/ecodesign-digital-services){: target="_blank" rel="noopener"}, you probably remember this alarming figure: **digital technologies** already account for **4% of our greenhouse gas emissions**, which is more than aviation.
 And both companies and individuals have a role to play to reduce these emissions\!
 In this article, we share our tips to lower our digital impact at the individual level.&nbsp;